Serenity (2019 film): Production

 On January 28, 2017, it was announced that Matthew McConaughey and Anne Hathaway would star in a "sexy noir" film, Serenity, which would be directed by Steven Knight from his own script.
 Greg Shapiro and Guy Heeley would produce the film through IM Global, which also financed.
 The production received a local government rebate of 30 percent.
 McConaughey and Hathaway hadn't acted together since Interstellar.
 On April 18, Jason Clarke joined the film to play Hathaway's character's wealthy, abusive husband.
 On May 10, 2017, more cast were announced, including Uma Thurman to play McConaughey's character's love interest (although Thurman soon removed herself from the production due to scheduling conflicts), and Djimon Hounsou for an unspecified role.
 By July 2017, confirmed cast included McConaughey, Hathaway, Clarke, Hounsou, Diane Lane (replacing Thurman), and Jeremy Strong.

 Principal photography on the film began late-July 2017 in Mauritius.
-The film's production caused a scandal in the country, as Prime Minister Pravind Jugnauth was accused of having misappropriated funds in excess of 200 million Mauritian rupees (~$6 million USD) to support the film.
+The film's production caused a scandal in the country, as Prime Minister Pravind Jugnauth was accused of having misappropriated funds in excess of 200 million Mauritian rupees (~US$6 million) to support the film.